uptimeDBA/cockroach-vb-cluster/guide/Extract 1 Sample - Introduction.md

 ![logical architecture image](images/virtualbox_architecture.png)

 > The client machine is currently just another copy of a cluster node but it really should have a GUI interface so it can run the CockroachDB UI and not just the cockroach sql command line.
 It should have a Gnome desktop with a Chrome or Firefox browser.
+You can still run the CockroachDB UI from the host machine as it has direct access to the cluster network.

 If you haven’t used VirtualBox or Vagrant before, I would recommend you read [Chapter 1.
 First Steps](https://www.virtualbox.org/manual/ch01.html) in the VirtualBox manual and the [Why Vagrant](https://www.vagrantup.com/docs/why-vagrant/index.html) section of the Vagrant documentation.
 This guide involves creating a new Vagrant base box which I consider to be an intermediate level task.